 AVEC focuses primarily on the development, application and evaluation of advanced vehicle technologies to help make vehicles more capable, lighter, greener and more efficient.

 Working across multiple sectors including automotive, aerospace, agriculture, defence and motorsport, we leverage our specialisms in electric & hybrid vehicle batteries, autonomous vehicles, vehicle dynamics, brake system performance, hybrid material development for vehicle light-weighting, motorsport vehicle simulation & testing, mechatronic system development and tyre dynamics, etc – all to provide a holistic technical solution to our commercial clients and a well-rounded, industry-linked education to our students.

 For more information about the automotive technolgy areas we specialise in, please see our Expertise and Capabilities.

 Naturally, research and teaching forms the backbone of AVEC's academic work.
-We have provided research, development, education and training for the automotive and agricultural engineering sectors for more than 50 years and the motorsport sector for over 20 years.
+We have provided research, development, education and training for the automotive and agricultural engineering sectors for more than 60 years and the motorsport sector for over 20 years.
 For more information and a list of our current courses, please see our Study section.